 Teaching/Research

-Dorothy Noyes is College of Arts & Sciences Distinguished Professor of English, with a joint appointment in the Department of Comparative Studies and courtesy appointments in Anthropology, French and Italian, and Germanic Languages and Literatures; she also teaches in the Program in International Studies.
-In summer 2022 she began an appointment as Director of the Mershon Center for International Security Studies; in 2005-2014 she directed Ohio State's Center for Folklore Studies.
+Dorothy Noyes (PhD, Folklore and Folklife, University of Pennsylvania) is University Distinguished Scholar, Arts & Sciences Distinguished Professor of English, Professor of Comparative Studies, and Director of the Mershon Center for International Security Studies at the Ohio State University.
+She holds courtesy appointments in Anthropology, French and Italian, and Germanic Languages and Literatures.
+Since summer 2022 she has served as the Director of the Mershon Center for International Security Studies; in 2005-2014 she directed Ohio State's Center for Folklore Studies.

-Noyes studies political performance and the traditional public sphere in Europe, with an emphasis on how shared symbolic forms and indirect communication facilitate coexistence in situations of endemic social conflict.
-She also writes on folklore theory and the international policy careers of culture concepts.
-Among her books are Fire in the Plaça: Catalan Festival Politics After Franco (University of Pennsylvania Press, 2003); Humble Theory: Folklore’s Grasp on Social Life (Indiana University Press, 2016); and Sustaining Interdisciplinary Collaboration: A Guide for the Academy, co-authored with Regina F. Bendix and Kilian Bizer (University of Illinois Press, 2017).
-Her current book projects are Exemplary Failures: Gesture and Emulation in Liberal Politics and, co-edited with Tobias Wille, The Global Politics of Exemplarity.
-She was an external fellow of the Göttingen Interdisciplinary Working Group on Cultural Property and is currently participating in "ConTrust: Trust in Conflict – Political Life under Conditions of Uncertainty" at Goethe University, Frankfurt.
+Noyes studies political performance and ritual, the traditional public sphere in Europe, and the careers of culture concepts.
+Among her books are Fire in the Plaça: Catalan Festival Politics After Franco (University of Pennsylvania Press, 2003); Humble Theory: Folklore’s Grasp on Social Life (Indiana University Press, 2016); Sustaining Interdisciplinary Collaboration: A Guide for the Academy, co-authored with Regina F. Bendix and Kilian Bizer (University of Illinois Press, 2017); and Exemplarity in Global Politics, co-edited with Tobias Wille (Bristol University Press, November 2025), which is available through open access starting October 23, 2025 .
+Her current book project is Exemplary Failures: Gesture and Emulation in Liberal Politics.

-Mentoring PhD students and visiting scholars across many disciplines, Noyes' current teaching includes Cultural Diplomacy; Common Sense: Knowledge, Experience, and Social Life; and the three-party theory sequence for the Graduate Interdisciplinary Specialization in Folklore.
-Among other courses she has created are Cultures of Waste and Recycling; The Fairy Tale and Reality; American Regional Cultures in Transition; and Poetry and Politics in the 20th Century Mediterranean.
+Mentoring PhD students and visiting scholars across many disciplines, Noyes designed Ohio State's Graduate Interdisciplinary Specialization in Folklore and a core curriculum comprising a two-part methods and a three-part theory sequence.
+Other courses she has redesigned or created include Cultural Diplomacy; Common Sense: Knowledge, Experience, and Social Life; Cultures of Waste and Recycling; The Fairy Tale and Reality; American Regional Cultures in Transition; and Poetry and Politics in the 20th Century Mediterranean.
+In her time as Mershon director she has taught Literature and Leadership and, with Dakota Rudesill, the Scenario Writing Seminar: Narrative, Simulation, and National Security.

 Curriculum Vitae